 Estate's or trust's share of amortization, depreciation, and depletion not claimed elsewhere.
-If you cannot deduct the amortization, depreciation, and depletion as rent or royalty expenses on Schedule E (Form 1040), or as business or farm expenses on Schedule C, C-EZ, or F (Form 1040), itemize the fiduciary's share of the deductions on an attached sheet and include them on line 15a.
+If vou cannot deduct the amortization. depreciation, and depletion as rent or royalty expenses on Schedule E (Form 1040), or as business or farm expenses on Schedule C, C-EZ, or F (Form 1040), itemize the fiduciary's share of the deductions on an attached sheet and include them on line 15a.
 Itemize each beneficiary's share of the deductions and report them in the appropriate box of Schedule K-1 (Form 1041).

-Line 15b-Allowable Miscellaneous Itemized Deductions Subject to the 2% Floor publications, and the cost of safe deposit boxes.
+Line 15b-Allowable Miscellaneous Itemized Deductions Subject to the 2% Floor under section 212, such as investment advisory fees, subscriptions to investment advisory publications, and the cost of safe deposit boxes.

-Miscellaneous itemized deductions are deductible only to the extent that the aggregate amount of such deductions exceeds 2% of adjusted gross income (AGI).
+Miscellaneous itemized deductions are deductible only to the extent that the aggregate amount of such deductions exceeds 2% of AGI.

-Among the miscellaneous itemized deductions that must be included on line 15b are expenses for the production or collection of income under section 212, such as investment advisory fees, subscriptions to investment advisory
+Among the miscellaneous itemized deductions that must be included on line 15b are expenses for the production or collection of income